Feeling lost in the world of coffee? Here's an uncomplicated explanation of everything

 Ashley made coffee in his French press whilst we were talking and it was the perfect example of an uncomplicated coffee ritual.
 He scooped a spoon of coffee grounds into his French press, filled the carafe with water, let it brew, and then gave the grounds a stir before pressing his coffee.
 He didn't use digital appliances to measure out anything.
 I could practically hear coffee snobs fainting behind me.

-if you're going to be more relaxed with your coffees, make sure that you're buying a good quality coffee maker.
-For example, if you'll be stirring up your coffee and using uneven amounts of grounds, you want to make sure your French press has a good filter, so that your coffee still tastes smooth.
+If you're going to be more relaxed with your coffees, make sure that you're buying a good quality coffee maker.
+For example, if you are stirring up your coffee and using uneven amounts of grounds, you want to make sure your French press has a good filter so that your coffee still tastes smooth.
 There's no need to buy another filter or special coffee blend, one good coffee maker will suffice.

-There are tampers which regulate pressure, specialist milk frothers for different milk varieties, and portafilters which can cost you up to a thousand dollars.
-However, in all honesty the average coffee drinker wouldn't detect the difference.
+There are tampers that regulate pressure, specialist milk frothers for different milk varieties, and portafilters that can cost you up to a thousand dollars.
+However, in all honesty, the average coffee drinker wouldn't detect the difference.
 You can make pretty great espresso in a relatively cheap espresso machine without having to splash out on a load of accessories.

-If, however, you want a truly uncomplicated, hand-free coffee, a good bean to cup machine will make you the perfect coffee without you having to do anything.
-You don't need to buy or monitor anything with a bean to cup machine- you just pour in your coffee beans and press a button.
-These will do the job of a barista for you – as long as you invest in speciality coffee beans.
+If, however, you want a truly uncomplicated, hand-free coffee, a good bean-to-cup machine will make you the perfect coffee without you having to do anything.
+You don't need to buy or monitor anything with a bean-to-cup machine- you just pour in your coffee beans and press a button.
+These will do the job of a barista for you – as long as you invest in specialty coffee beans.

 Uncomplicating coffee grinders